Adversarial Detection of Flash Malware: Limitations and Open Issues: Evasion Attacks and Security Scenarios

 \subsection{Constructing Adversarial Malware Examples}

 A common problem when performing adversarial attacks against machine learning is evaluating whether they can be truly performed \emph{in practice}.
-As gradient-descent attacks are performed at the feature level, the attacker is then supposed to solve the so-called \emph{inverse feature-mapping problem}, \ie, to reconstruct from the obtained features the sample that can be deployed against the classifier itself~\cite{huang11,biggio14-tkde,demontis17-tdsc}.
+As gradient-descent attacks are performed at the feature level, the attacker is then supposed to solve the so-called \emph{inverse feature-mapping problem}, \ie, to reconstruct from the obtained features the sample that can be concretely used against the target classifier~\cite{huang11,biggio14-tkde,demontis17-tdsc}.

-Most of times, such operation is not easy to perform, not only from a more theoretical standpoint (as discussed in~\cite{huang11}), but also from a more practical perspective.
-In the specific case of Flash malware, and of malware in general, generating the corresponding real-world adversarial examples may be complicated, as a single wrong operation can compromise the intrusive functionality of the embedded exploitation code~\cite{demontis17-tdsc}.
-For example, removing one structural feature such as one frame or script might totally break the \SWF file.
-This is why we consider only \emph{injection} of additional content into the \SWF file.
+Such an operation is not smooth to perform in many cases, not only from a more theoretical standpoint (as discussed in~\cite{huang11}) but also from a practical perspective.
+In the specific case of Flash malware (as well as malware in general), generating the corresponding real-world adversarial examples may be complicated, as a single wrong operation can compromise the intrusive functionality of the embedded exploitation code~\cite{demontis17-tdsc}.
+For example, removing one structural feature such as one frame or script might entirely break the SWF file.
+For this reason, in this paper, we only considered \emph{injection} of additional content into the SWF file.
+In particular, we propose a methodology to automatically construct the real evasive samples by automatically injecting features that do not alter the overall functionality of the SWF files.
+This methodology applies to content-based features, which represent the majority of features employed by FlashBuster, and it works as follows:

-Constructing the real-world adversarial example (\ie, the malicious evasive \SWF file) is a rather straight-forward process in our case.
-In particular, it is possible to inject structural features by using \texttt{JPEXS}.
-With its graphical interface, it is possible to deliberately add control and structural tags.
-It is also possible to inject bytecode features by editing the output disassembled by \texttt{RABCDasm} and re-assembling the file (this can be also graphically done with \texttt{JPEXS}).

-For the purposes of this paper, we created some working proof-of-concepts, where structural and content-based features were deliberately and manually added by using the aforementioned tools.
-However, we plan as future work to make the creation process automatic.
+\begin{enumerate} \item We disassemble the target SWF file by extracting its ActionScript bytecode (by using, \eg, tools such as \texttt{RABCDasm}). \item We explore the disassembled code until we find \texttt{return}-type instructions in functions (\eg, \texttt{returnvoid}). \item We inject a set of instructions that are never parsed by the code (as it comes after the return instruction).
+In particular, we inject a combination of two instructions: \texttt{pushstring}, combined with the name of the API call (\eg, \texttt{pushstring "flash.utils.ByteArray"}); \texttt{pop}, which essentially removes the string pushed into the stack.
+This combination does not alter the memory of the virtual machine. \item The disassembled code is reassembled back to the original file. \end{enumerate}